CN-UPB/DeepCoMP/README.md

 ### Todos

-* Learn fairness: Don't connect to 2 BS if you only need 1.
-    * Train longer
-    * num conn UEs per BS in obs
-* Larger scenarios with more UEs and BS.
-Auto create rand BS, UE; just configure number in env.
-* Fix structlog: Once deepcopy is included in release, update requirements to new version & test
 * Multiple UEs:
     * Multi-agent: Separate agents for each UE.
 I should look into ray/rllib: https://docs.ray.io/en/latest/rllib-env.html#multi-agent-and-hierarchical
     * Collaborative learning: Share experience or gradients to train agents together.
 Use same NN.
 Later separate NNs?
 Federated learing